codingrex/Long-Term-Auronomy/README.md

 # Long-term Autonomy in the Iribe Glass Hallway
 Author: Jingxi Chen (<ianchen@terpmail.umd.edu>)

-The goal of this long-term autonomy project is to explore and solve some real-world mobile robotics problems (in Perception, SLAM, Planning).

 **Testing Environment:** <br />
 The glass hallway in the [Iribe building](https://iribe.umd.edu/#firstPage)' glass hallway at University of Maryland. <br />